afshinator/web-interview-tpl/README.md

+# Notes regarding this quick & dirty implementation

+- Instructions mention 'display events, performers, and venues sequentially' but in your picture the sequence is Event, Venue, performers

+- Sometime there are multiple performers, the instructions address this so I always pick the first performers

+- If the results are longer than what looks like the max size of results box set in the instructions, I made it scrollable

 # Welcome to Gametime!

 What you are looking at is the exact output of `npx create-react-app web-interview-tpl --template redux` (including all the comments)